-Ahmed Elmohamady, Robert Koren, George Boyd, Tom Huddlestone and Matty Fryatt were all on target as the Tigers ended 2013 on a high, with the Fulham firmly in the relegation zone.
+Ahmed Elmohamady, Robert Koren, George Boyd, Tom Huddlestone and Matty Fryatt were all on target as the Tigers ended 2013 on a high with a biggest-ever Premier League win

 After a goalless first half, Hull ran riot after the break, Ahmed Elmohamady breaking the deadlock three minutes into the second period.

 |By Tom Marshall-Bailey

 For Hull, the value of this win simply cannot be overlooked, irrespective of the emphatic scoreline.

 A Fulham victory this afternoon would have put the Cottagers to within one point of their hosts but Steve Bruce's side were worthy winners as an explosive start to the second half paid the ultimate dividends.